A serious cat disease

 Cats that start their FIP treatment with the oral GS-441524 tablets generally improve within the first week of starting treatment.
 If this does not occur, then it is better to seek further diagnostics (if FIP has not been definitively diagnosed) or switch to injections, in case the problem is relating to intestinal absorption.

-There is a general consensus that GS-441524 tablets should be given at least an hour before food, as they are absorbed better on an empty stomach.
+There is a general consensus that GS-441524 tablets should be given at least an hour before food, as they are absorbed better on an empty stomach, but if this is not possible, then administer with a small amount of food.
+It is best if tablets are given at approximately the same time each day so that the level of anti-viral medication in the system remains effective.

 Cost of GS-441524 tablets

-Note: costs do not include veterinary consultations, additional medications if required or blood test monitoring.
+Note: costs do not include veterinary consultations, additional medications if required, blood test monitoring, script, postage and delivery fees.

-I routinely recommend mefloquine to be used in conjunction with GS-441524 to reduce the chance of a relapse (see below for information on timing, dose and duration).
+I usually recommend mefloquine to be used in conjunction with GS-441524 to reduce the chance of a relapse (see below for information on timing, dose and duration).

 Mefloquine orally in FIP treatment